cshulman/creu_unityrepo/README.md

-Created for CREU project using Unity.
+Created for a CREU project using Unity.
 This game was created based on this  tutorial of a Simple Platform Controller game in Unity, using C# scripts. https://unity3d.com/learn/tutorials/topics/2d-game-creation/creating-basic-platformer-gametutorial.

 After completing the tutorial the game consisted of a hero, "Mr. Peanut Guy", who jumped between platforms to catch coins.